 Crossbow Hunting Qualification

 This page serves as the New York State online training course for crossbow hunting qualification and certification.
 This is not required if you have completed the Hunter Education Course and received a hunter education certificate on or after April 1, 2014.
+This information and certification can be found in the 2015-16 Hunting & Trapping Regulations Guide.

 How to complete the online crossbow training course: